 Toyen was a founder and the most celebrated member of Czech Surrealist Group.
-Born Marie Čermínová in 1902, she declared in 1923 that henceforth, she would be known as ‘Toyen’.
+Born Marie Čermínová, the name Toyen was adopted in early adulthood.
 There was no explanation given for this new name, although it may be derived from the French word ‘Citoyen’ (citizen) which gave a non-gendered identity.
 Another suggestion is that it is a play on the Czech words ‘To je on’, which means ‘It is he’.
-Throughout the rest of Toyen's life, she referred to herself using the masculine form in her native Czech.
-Cutting her hair short, Toyen often wore coarse, working men’s clothes.
-This androgynous and exploration of gender stereotypes have made Toyen a cult figure.
-After a period in Paris with her partner, the artist Jan Štyrský, they both returned to Prague in 1928 and helped establish the city as a significant centre for Surrealist activity.
+Toyen identified using the Czech language’s masculine form and dressed in working men’s clothes.
+This exploration of gender stereotypes has made Toyen a cult figure.
+After a period in Paris, Toyen returned to Prague in 1928 and helped establish the city as a significant centre for Surrealist activity.
 Toyen was supported in particular by André Breton, the leading figure in the Surrealist movement, and became friendly with many of the prominent figures in the French Surrealist group, including Max Ernst, Yves Tanguy and Salvador Dalí.